Massachusetts Supreme Judicial Court Ruling Affirms Consumer Protection and Insurance Bad Faith Remedies

 Finally, the court dismissed AIGDC’s argument that a double damages award would be grossly excessive punitive damages.
 The court carefully considered the constitutional requirements governing punitive damages, and concluded without hesitation that the double damages in this case would not offend due process protections.

 The court affirmed the trial court’s findings that the underlying insurer, Zurich, was not liable for violations of c.
 93A.
-The bottom line

-Chapter 93A retains its force as a powerful inducement to settlement when liability, including fault and damages, are reasonably clear.
+Practice Pointer: Chapter 93A retains its force as a powerful inducement to settlement when liability, including fault and damages, are reasonably clear.
 A properly crafted c.
 93A letter sent when the insurance company is violating c.
 93A and c.
 176D, should help spur settlement discussions.
 The letter also maximizes your client’s rights if the matter is tried and goes to judgment.
 While the better practice is to send the letter prior to trial, a letter post-judgment will still have effect if there is a frivolous appeal.

-at Breakstone, White & Gluck are experienced at handling c.
+The Boston attorneys at Breakstone, White & Gluck are experienced at handling c.
 93A claims.
 We look forward to the opportunity to assist referring counsel and clients with their c.
 93A and c.
 176D claims.

 To read the full court decision, click here.